virtualmin/virtualmin.com/content/docs/Advanced Tutorials/how-to-configure-ldap.md

 This documentation explains how Virtualmin can be setup to store users and mail aliases in an LDAP database, rather than using files in `/etc` as it does by default.
 It is particularly useful when you want to spread the load of virtual hosting across multiple systems, and need to them to all stay in sync.

+{{< alert warning exclamation "" "The information presented on this documentation page may no longer reflect the most current developments or practices.
+For accuracy and the benefit of all users, this content should be reviewed and updated.
+Contributions are welcome; if you have the updated information, please consider submitting it through a pull request (PR) to our GitHub repository to help us keep our documentation current." >}}

 ## Introduction to LDAP

- LDAP (Lightweight Directory Access Protocol) is a way for clients to query and update a flexibly structured heirachial database.
+ LDAP (Lightweight Directory Access Protocol) is a way for clients to query and update a flexibly structured hierarchial database.
 In the Unix world, it is most commonly used to distribute user and group information from a central server to many client systems, so that users can login to any client.
 Typically it is combined with NFS, which makes user home directories available on all clients too.

 Each object in the database has a DN (distinguished name), which is formatted like: